ignite/cli/docs/docs/02-guide/05-loan.md

 In return, the borrower agrees to pay an additional fee and repay the loan within a set period of time.
 To secure a loan, the borrower provides collateral that the lender can claim in the event of default.

+## You will learn

+In this tutorial you will learn how to:

+- **Scaffold a DeFi Module:**  Learn how to use Ignite CLI to scaffold the basic structure of a DeFi module tailored for loan services.
+- **Implement Loan Transactions:** Walk through coding the logic for initiating, managing, and closing loans.
+- **Create Custom Tokens:** Understand how to create and manage custom tokens within your DeFi ecosystem, vital for lending and borrowing mechanisms.
+- **Integrate Interest Rate Models:** Dive into implementing interest rate models to calculate loan interests dynamically.
+- **Ensure Security and Compliance:** Focus on security, ensure your DeFi module is resistent to common vulnerabilites by validating inputs.
+- **Test and Debug:** Learn effective strategies for testing your DeFi module and debugging issues that arise during development.

 ## Setup and Scaffold

 1. **Create a New Blockchain:**